We rank and review the 9 best mobile phone insurance companies to help you find the cover you need.

 Natwest's mobile phone insurance comes as a freebie with its Reward Silver, Platinum and Black current accounts.
 It offers worldwide cover for loss, theft and accidental damage.

-Natwest will only allow a maximum of two successful claims in any 12-month period unless you have a Black account, in which case this increases to four.
+Natwest will only allow one claim in any 12 months for Silver policyholders and a maximum of two successful claims in any 12-month period for Platinum policyholders.
+If you have a Black account this increases to four.

-Natwest's mobile phone cover is underwritten by Aviva.
+Natwest's mobile phone insurance is underwritten by Aviva.

 Natwest's mobile phone insurance is rated 4 Stars by independent review site Defaqto, making it 'a product with a good level of features and benefits'.